 A photon has zero rest mass.
 Explain how ?

 (These questions were posted by Shubham SInha and Ritika Chatak)

 The dual nature of light has been established through

 Permanent link to this article: http://www.plustwophysics.com/dual-nature-of-light-and-related-questions/

 A mass 5kg descending vertically,draws up a mass of3kg by means of a light string passing over a pulley.At the end of 4 seconds,the string breaks.How much higher 3 kg mass would go?

-Post your solutions as comments to this post
+Post your solutions

 A rifle at a height H aimed horizontally fires a bullet to the ground.
 At the same time , a bullet with the same mass in dropped from the same height.
 Neglecting air resistance, which one hits the ground first?Explain.
 ED posted Answer: Both will hit t...

 It is my understanding that when antimatter comes in contact with matter that there is nothing left but pure energy.
 And since energy and matter are interchangeable (E=Mc2) doesn’t that mean you are actually left with all matter and no antimatter...

 How can we define one Newton?
 (Asked Pawas Rituja) One newton is defined as that force which when acts on a body of mass 1 kg produces an acceleration of 1 m/s^2 in it Incoming search terms:if you set up your pendulum atop mount everest would the period be less than the same as or greater thanit would [...]